riatelab/bertin/README.md

 #### Bonus: a cheat sheet

 What's available in the bertin javascript library?
 What types of maps can be made?
 Thanks to this cheat sheet, you have an overview of the "types" available in the library.
-All these thumbnails are generated for real in this notebook with the bertin@1.5.9.
+All these thumbnails are generated for real with the bertin@1.5.9 in [this notebook](https://observablehq.com/@neocartocnrs/sheet-cheat-bertin).

 ![](./img/cheatsheetbertin.png)